What happens to the Family Center with the addition of the Local Good Center?

 Single moms are very often at the margins of our society because of their gender and socioeconomic status.
 And if a single mom has been arrested, she is no longer just overlooked, but entirely forgotten.

 Chase Oaks is committed to advocate for single moms who are caught in the pre-trial detention process and are being held in jail before their court date, simply because they don’t have the funds to get out on their own.
-Before Mother’s Day, we will identify fifteen single moms, help them get out of jail, and surround them with a small group of Chase Oaks volunteers to assist with three areas:
+This program will identify qualifying single moms, help them get out of jail, and surround them with a small group of Chase Oaks volunteers to assist with three areas:

 - Life Skills